 Double Opt-In Email Verification

 To prevent users from signing up for your community with a fake email address, and thus creating additional fake votes, each user is required to provide their email address.
 An email message is then sent to the user with a verification link and verification code in the message.
 When the user clicks on this link, he is asked to add the received code and IdeaScale is then able to verify ownership of the account.

 Users can completely skip creating a new IdeaScale account by simply logging in with an existing identity provider such as Facebook, Twitter, Google/Gmail, LinkedIn, Reddit, etc.

 Email Based Access Restrictions

-A very simply and elegant way to limit user registrations to your own organization can be accomplished via email based access restrictions.
+A very simple and elegant way to limit user registrations to your own organization can be accomplished via email-based access restrictions.
 Basically, you can configure your IdeaScale community to only allow registration if the user signs up with the email address domain for your organization (ex, xyzcompany.com).

 More information on email-based access restrictions here: https://support.ideascale.com/setup/email-domain-based-access-control